Unified Security Guide

 Managing each of these threat detection tools can be challenging, labor intensive, and expensive, especially as an organization grows.
 It can take days (or even weeks and months) for IT to properly configure and monitor these tools.
 Even worse, taking such a siloed approach to security can lead to inconsistent configuration and information, as well as general confusion for IT team members.
 This can be hugely problematic for an organization, as modern-day threats are becoming more sophisticated and take longer to recognize and mitigate in a siloed architecture.

-As applications move to cloud-hosted platforms and are deployed in multiple locations, it is increasingly important to protect them from modern-day application and API-level threats like volumetric denial of service (DDoS) and bot attacks, cross site scripting (XSS), SQL injection attacks, and application abuse.
-Many modern and consumer-facing applications store plenty of consumer and PII information, which means it’s more important than ever to protect them.
+As applications move to cloud-hosted platforms and are deployed in multiple locations, it is increasingly important to protect them from modern-day application and API-level threats like distributed denial of service (DDoS) and bot attacks, cross site scripting (XSS), SQL injection attacks, and application abuse.
+Many modern and consumer-facing applications store plenty of consumer data and PII, which means it’s more important than ever to protect them.

 Existing on-premises solutions cannot always mitigate DDoS attacks completely, especially if the attack is coming at a large scale—such as a volumetric DDoS attack.
 As on-premises appliances are limited in scalability, these attacks can easily overwhelm an appliance-based solution.
-These types of attacks must be stopped at the edge, or before they enter the network.
-However, as more applications are deployed in the cloud, it is hard to stop them if security solutions are deployed on-premises.
+These types of attacks must be stopped at the edge before they enter the network—especially as more applications are deployed in the cloud.

-Security solutions like on-premises SWGs backhaul all internet-bound traffic through the data center, meaning the security controls on traffic going out or coming from the internet are not enforced in real time, as it needs to be brought into the datacenter for further inspection by on-premises data loss prevention (DLP) engines.
-This means that in case of a breach, the threat cannot be detected at the edge.
+Security solutions like on-premises SWGs backhaul all internet-bound traffic through the datacenter, meaning the security controls on traffic going out or coming from the internet are not enforced in real time.
+This is because it needs to be brought into the datacenter for further inspection by on-premises data loss prevention (DLP) engines.
+Should a breach occur, the threat cannot be detected at the edge.
 And, because DLP controls are not closer to the organization’s cloud applications, threats or security breaches are not detected in real time.

 A shortage of IT skill sets is challenging many organizations to continue using and managing older and siloed appliance-based security technologies.
 There is also a lot of attrition in IT—especially when it comes to cyber security.
 This is primarily due to IT teams looking to diversify their learnings, but not having enough educational opportunities in their existing organizations.

-A unified secure access solution from Citrix provides holistic visibility and monitoring controls across all apps, all clouds, and all devices from a unified monitoring dashboard, allowing IT to provide real time and transparent security, as well as the best end user experience for a secure and a hybrid work environment.
+A unified secure access solution from Citrix provides holistic visibility and monitoring controls across all apps, all clouds, and all devices from a unified monitoring dashboard.
+This allows IT to provide real time and transparent security, as well as the best end user experience for a secure and a hybrid work environment.

-A unified secure access solution ensures IT teams can modernize their infrastructure and promote digital transformation of their organization through a cloud-delivered, zero-trust platform.
-A unified secure access solution provides adaptive and intelligent security policies to help IT simplify the security policies, create a consistent end user experience, as well as monitor and track user activities across all apps, devices, and locations from a centralized dashboard.
+A unified secure access solution ensures IT teams can modernize their infrastructure and promote digital transformation of their organization through a cloud-delivered, zero trust platform.
+A unified secure access solution provides adaptive and intelligent security policies to help IT simplify security policies, create a consistent end user experience, as well as monitor and track user activities across all apps, devices, and locations from a centralized dashboard.